 Hypertension is a global epidemic that is quickly becoming one of India’s most common lifestyle diseases.
 Unmanaged hypertension can lead to severe organ damage and is usually the driving cause for cardiac diseases like heart attacks.

 The good news, however, is that hypertension usually takes years to cause serious damage (unless suddenly elevated to very high level) and early diagnosis and intervention can help prevent this damage.
-The key steps in this process revolve around the identification of the underlying cause of hypertension, look for other risk factors of heart disease and assess if hypertension has already caused damage to your body.
+The key steps in this process revolve around the identification of the symptoms and underlying cause of hypertension, look for other risk factors of heart disease and assess if hypertension has already caused damage to your body.

 In nearly 95% of cases, hypertension is itself a disease.
 However, in the remaining 5% of cases, hypertension occurs due to some other underlying disease. in such cases, diagnosing the underlying disease becomes important because not only that disease needs to be treated, correcting it also controls blood pressure.

 Tests to Determine The Underlying Causes of Hypertension

 Urine tests to look for any kidney disease